yurii-prykhodko-solid/vision_sample/doc/improvements.md

 1. Replacing OpenCV with a CNN (convolutional neural network) based model:
    - YOLO model
    - SSD model
-2. A combination of a CNN with OpenCV: CNN for object detection, OpenCV for object continuity tracking.
+2. A combination of a CNN with OpenCV: CNN for object detection, OpenCV for object tracking.

 ### YOLO